vistalab-technion/cs236781/_pages/info.md

 Due to the COVID-19 pandemic, this semester the course will be given using a remote-learning approach.

 We provide lecture videos, notes, and slides to facilitate self-learning of the core topics.
-The tutorials are based on detailed Jupyter notebooks, which guide you through a full implementation of one or more models and techniques for solving a specific task.
+The tutorials are based on detailed and self-contained Jupyter notebooks, which guide you through a full implementation of one or more models and techniques for solving a specific task.
 They are meant to teach you the technical aspects of implementing deep learning systems.
-The course also includes hands-on homework assignments where you will implement working real-world models and run them GPUs in the course servers.
+The course also includes hands-on homework assignments where you will implement working real-world models and run them on GPUs in the course servers.
 Finally, you will be required to perform a small research project instead of a final exam.

 Students are expected to watch and read course material, available from the course [Lectures]({{ site.baseurl }}/lectures) and [Tutorials]({{ site.baseurl